Turo (company)

-Turo Inc. is an American peer-to-peer carsharing company based in San Francisco, California.
-The company allows private car owners to rent out their vehicles via an online and mobile interface in four countries (the United States, Canada, United Kingdom, and Australia) and new corporate owners to rent out their cars in France in addition to the four previous countries.
+Turo Inc. is an American car rental company based in San Francisco, California.
+The company operates a peer-to-peer car rental marketplace that allows private car owners to rent out their vehicles via an online and mobile interface.
+Turo operates in the United States, Canada, the United Kingdom, Australia, and France.

 In July 2019, the American holding company IAC invested $250 million in Turo, a deal that valued the company at more than $1 billion.
 According to company filings, as of March 2024 the site had 360,000 active vehicle listings.

 History

 Turo was launched as RelayRides in Boston in June 2010.
 The peer-to-peer car-sharing concept was inspired by similar online marketplaces such as Airbnb and eBay.
 In late 2010, the company expanded to San Francisco, where it is now headquartered.
 In 2012, it launched nationwide in the U.S.

 Initially, renting a car through RelayRides required installing an in-car device that enabled GPS monitoring, remote unlocking, and smart card entry, similar to Zipcar.
 In 2012, Turo partnered with General Motors and their OnStar division, planning to develop technology for users to open their cars remotely without installing additional technology.
-In 2013, however, Turo discontinued both its in-car device and its Onstar integration in favor of in-person key exchange.
+In 2013, however, Turo discontinued both its in-car device and its OnStar integration in favor of in-person key exchange.